 As our long-time supporters know, friends of Rachel Corrie in Gaza have hold a community football tournament in her honor every year.
 At the same time the tournament provides the community with a positive Ramadan event that has become a symbol of Palestinian community strength and resilience, and resistance to occupation.

-Catch up on all the action, see photos, and read the report-back here at the 2015 Tournament page.
-(Coming Soon)
+Catch up on all the action and see photos from the final game at the 2015 Tournament Photos page.

-Remember: we have yet to meet out goal of $15,000 US, and the second event in the tournament will take place in December (see below!).
+Remember: we have yet to meet out goal of $15,000 US, and the second event in the tournament is coming up in December (see below!).
 So please help them keep this great community event alive by visiting our Donation Page today.
 (Make sure to select “2015 Rachel Corrie Ramadan Football Tournament” from the drop-down menu.)

 2015 Rachel Corrie Sports Event For Disabled Athletes